marijadev/QuizzApp_Angular6/README.md

 See the article here: ***https://grokonez.com/frontend/angular/how-to-integrate-angular-6-springboot-2-0-restapi-springtoolsuite***

-After the program installation is finished (*Java 8*, *JDK*, *MySql Workbench*, *NodeJS*, *Angular 6*, *Eclipse* or some other IDE), you can continue to follow the article provided to you in the link above and finish the project setup.
-Also, you can follow the steps listed bellow:
+After the program installation is finished (*Java 8*, *JDK*, *MySQL Workbench*, *NodeJS*, *Angular 6*, *Eclipse*), you can continue to follow the article provided to you in the link above and finish the project setup.
+Also, you can help yourself by following the steps listed bellow:

 1. Create a directory with custom name.
 For the purpose of this tutorial let's call it QuizzApp.